ThuyKat/Learn-Servlet-JSP-/README.md

   </servlet-mapping>
   </web-app>
 ```
 - This is the version of web.xml with WebConfig as the configuration class.
-We use web.xml just to load 'AnnotationCOnfigWebApplicationContext' and registers 'WebConfig'class, which programmatically defines all beeans and configurations.
+We use web.xml just to load 'AnnotationCOnfigWebApplicationContext' and registers 'WebConfig'class, which programmatically defines all beans and configurations.
 We dont need a separate 'applicationContext.xml' because all configurations are done programmatically in the 'WebConfig'class.
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <web-app xmlns="http://xmlns.jcp.org/xml/ns/javaee" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://xmlns.jcp.org/xml/ns/javaee http://xmlns.jcp.org/xml/ns/javaee/web-app_4_0.xsd" version="4.0">